-How to turn a hinged door into a sliding barn door for a bathroom on a budget for a tiny powder room.
+How to turn a hinged door into a sliding barn door for a bathroom on a budget.
 A DIY that goes from epic fail to success.

 Recently I had one of these big oops moments when I was trying to add a bit of privacy to the window of our bathroom barn door with frosted glass spray.